HomePage - Upoet.com

 I was born on September 1, 1954 and reside in the port city of Vancouver, situated on the west coast of British Columbia, Canada.
 I have three brothers and two sisters, and were all approximately one year apart in age.
 My father was a boat builder (carpenter) and my mother a nurse.

 Each time I entered back into the community I had to socially re-align myself.
 Learning what was appropriate and not was.
 Especially, after a serious head concussion.
 (Flipped over bacwards and hit the back of my head on the corner of a cement step.
 Re-fractured my original neck injury.)
-For example, upon re-entering, people would ask me, "How's it going?"
-In fact in that moment my life was a living hell, and I was fighting stay alive.
-I would respond by saying, "Short."
-Because for me sitting in the wheelchair everyone is taller than me.
-For me humour was a coping mechanism, but for the listener they thought I was nuts.
 The movie "King Fisher" with Robin Williams was me.
-Another response I'd say was, "Fighting the good fight."
-(Only those of you that have been there would understand.)
+Re-entering into public I found hard.
+People would ask me how's it going, and I'd didn't know how to reply.
+For at that time I was fighting for my life.
+The best response I could come up with was when asked, "Fighting the good fight, yourself?"

 Many people identify me with athlete paraplegics.
 Though many quads and paras share a common use of the wheelchair, in reality our worlds are very different.
 I share this, because most people see me as healthy looking and capable para.
 For example, if I fall out of my wheelchair I need to ask people for assistance to get back in.
-Depending on their response, started me thinking about why there are, "caring and not-so caring people in this world."
-You'd be surprised upon me dumping out of my wheelchair while cruising our city streets how many people would just walk by after I asked for assistance.
-Here is one event, in which, two kind people did assist me:
+Here is one event, in which, two kind ladies assisted me:

 Once traversing on a path through our city park ( Stanley Park ) my front right small castor wheel hit a pothole, I flipped forward out of my wheelchair and found myself laying on the ground.
 I sat up, composed myself and waited for someone to come along.
 Ten minutes passed, and two senior ladies came along.
 They stopped and looked at the chair, then at me.
 I said, "Hello Ladies, would you be able to find someone to assist me in getting me back into my wheelchair."
 They both laughed out loud, and before I could stop them, they lifted me back into my chair.
 I was amazed at how efficiently they had done it.
 I thanked them, and to be honest felt a little embarrassed.
 Asking me if I was okay and finding out that I was, they continued on their walk.
 I was more worried that in lifting me they had harmed themselves.